Clean Air Coalition

 CAC membership comprises elected officials from the five-county Austin-Round Rock metropolitan statistical area who represent governmental parties to the Central Texas 8-hour Ozone Flex Plan, an ongoing regional initiative to reduce ozone pollution.
 Also known as "8-O3 Flex," the plan builds on previous initiatives such as the 1-hour O3 Flex Program and the Early Action Compact and eventually will transition to the Ozone Advance plan.
 All local governments that signed on to the 8-O3 Flex are members of the CAC:

-- Bastrop County (Commissioner William Pina, Vice Chair)
+- Bastrop County (Commissioner William Pina, First Vice Chair)

 - Caldwell County (Judge Tom Bonn)